Patchier/i-can-hear-vegas-knocking/README.md

 ## DXVK

 I recommend looking at [DXVK](https://www.nexusmods.com/newvegas/mods/79299) to see if you can utilize it.
-If you can, I strongly recommend installing it.
-The instructions are on the mod page.
+If you can't, delete d3d9.dll, d3d9.pdb, and dxvk.conf from your New Vegas folder, and replace it with [NVHR](https://www.nexusmods.com/newvegas/mods/69779).
+Running them together can cause crashing, and DXVK offers a better performance boost, but if you cannot run DXVK for whatever reason, I highly recommend using NVHR.

 ## Performance Guide